loboramiro/stat418-finalproject/README.md

 - `action_occurred`: Binary target variable (1 if a strike or protest occurred).
 - Economic features: Statewide sector employment levels, unemployment rate, labor force participation rate, total labor force size, and state-adjusted consumer price index (CPI).

 A random forest model is trained on strike and economic data from 2021–2024 to predict the probability of a labor action (strike or protest) in 2025.
+Hyperparameter tuning was conducted using a grid search over `mtry`, `nodesize`, and `ntree` and evaluated using AUC on the 2025 data.
+The best-performing combination was selected based on highest AUC, and the final model achieved an AUC of 0.83.

 ## Deployment